-- C.3.4 Non-Executive Directors are committed to devoting significant time to the Board - C.3.5 It is forbidden to Directors to pursue personal interests if these are in conflict with the Group's interests.
-All Directors have a duty to formally inform the other members of the Board, of any personal interests they may derive or any conflict of interest that may occur, in carrying out their duties as Directors. - C.3.6 No Executive Director has taken on more than one non-executive directorship in a significant company outside the Group.
+C.3.4 It is forbidden to Directors to pursue personal interests if these are in conflict with the Group's interests.
+All Directors have a duty to formally inform the Chairman of the Nomination Committee of any personal interests they may derive or any conflict of interest that may occur, in carrying out their duties as Directors.

+C.3.6 No Executive Director has taken on more than one non-executive directorship in a significant company outside the Group.